-In this two-year program, you’ll learn how to plan, install, test, inspect, troubleshoot, and service all types of industrial electrical equipment.
-It will also prepare you for a variety of roles by teaching you construction and residential wiring methods.
+In this program, you will learn how to plan, install, test, inspect, troubleshoot, and service all types of industrial electrical equipment.
+The program also prepares you for a variety of roles by teaching you construction and residential wiring methods.

 The learning is hands-on and based on real-world experiences.
 Get ready to get physical—your real job will have you climbing ladders and working in confined spaces, so you’ll do it here first.

 Upon graduation, you’ll be ready to start your apprenticeship and will be well on your way to your Red Seal certification (see more below).

 If you’re looking for a career that is both technical and physical, and has good job prospects, talk to us about opportunities for industrial electrical technicians, and apply today.

 Check out our one-year Construction Electrical program.

 |Location:||Summerside Waterfront Campus|

 - Academic Grade 12